slds-lmu/yahpo_gym/yahpo_gym/README.md

 ```
 - `__init__`:
   args:
-    config_id: str, "Name of the scenario"
+    scenario: str, "Name of the scenario"
     instance: str (optional), "A valid instance"
   "Instantiate the benchmark."